ldtalent/auto-reply-app/README.md

 .Open the project.

 .Run on android phone or android emulator
+.Follow this post for detailed set up of the project https://blog.ldtalentwork.com/wp-admin/post.php?post=10780

 Comments are made in the code, and you can understand the article well.
 After learning, you can master the following knowledge points: